Welcome to the Worldwide Greathead family my One-Name Study - Person Page 112

 Harold Godfrey James Greathead

 Harold Godfrey James Greathead was born on 28 June 1919 in Hereford Farm, Bindura, Southern Rhodesia, South Africa.1,3,2 He was the son of James Henry Horatio Greathead and Helen Douglas Huntly.
 With Phyllis and Tim moving to Kenya, Ken already there.
-Helen sold up the boarding house and in late 1930 she, Eileen and the boys Guy and Godfrey left for Kenya.3 Eileen got a job in the Standard Bank, Godfrey and Guy finished their education at the Prince of Wales Secondary school in Nairobi.3 He married Kathleen Murphy on 28 September 1946 in Nakuru, Kenya.3,2 Harold spent most of his life in Kenya.2 He died on 19 November 1983 in Pietermaritzburg, South Africa, aged 64.1,3
+Helen sold up the boarding house and in late 1930 she, Eileen and the boys Guy and Godfrey left for Kenya.4 Eileen got a job in the Standard Bank, Godfrey and Guy finished their education at the Prince of Wales Secondary school in Nairobi.4 He married Kathleen Murphy on 28 September 1946 in Nakuru, Kenya, Kathleen was sometimes known as Catherine.4,2,5 Harold spent most of his life in Kenya.2 Harold died on 19 November 1983 in Pietermaritzburg, South Africa, aged 64.1,4

 Children of Harold Godfrey James Greathead and Kathleen Murphy